 When you go home you need to take special precautions around the house to make sure it is safe.
 You may need rails in your bathroom or to modify your sleeping arrangements, especially if they are up a lot of stairs.

-You will usually have a 6 week check up with your surgeon who will assess your progress.
-You should continue to see your surgeon for the rest of your life to check your knee and take X-rays.
+You will be reviewed again 6 weeks post surgery with progress x-rays.
+I will continue to see you for the rest of your life to check your knee and take X-rays.
 This is important as sometimes your knee can feel excellent but there can be a problem only recognised on X-ray.

 If you ever have any unexplained pain, swelling or redness or if you feel generally poor, you should see your doctor as soon as possible.